 January is a month filled with good intentions, willingness to succeed, and drive.
 The momentum triggered by a new year and promises to keep our resolutions transpires into all areas of life from working toward a promotion to eating healthier and taking better care of our relationships.
-By default, it's also the month where we often vouch to finally declutter our closets, get our kitchen cupboards organized, or conquer our bathroom product spillover.
+By default, it's also the month where we often vouch to finally declutter our closets, get our kitchen cupboards organised, or conquer our bathroom product spillover.
 But while our intentions might be good and pure, our technique to achieving our goals may not be as solid as we think.

-Mistake #1: Organizing Before Decluttering
+Mistake #1: Organising Before Decluttering

 - Would I buy this item for full price today?

 - Would it impact my daily life not to have this item?

 - Is this item really worth the space it's taking up in my home?

 - Is this item adding value to my life right now?

 "If you have trouble finding things in your home, it could be because your belongings haven't been grouped and stored together by both type and usage," Gill says.
 "Think about how a supermarket is set up in broad categories (produce, dairy, frozen goods, etc.), and apply the same organisational principle to your home.
 I love to set up 'stations' in my clients' homes: a bill-pay station stocked with envelopes, stamps, checkbooks, and pens; or a gift-wrapping station containing wrapping paper, tissue, ribbon, gift tags, scissors, cards, and tape.

 It's especially helpful to create a designated space for all household utility items such as lightbulbs, batteries, and tools."
 Simplify your life by consolidating your own household belongings by type and usage, and then make sure to create one centralised zone or "home" for each category.